jacklayfield/Chordless/README.md

 [X] Bug: Odd logout bug that occours when trying to logout from CreateSong page <br />
 [X] General: If user not signed in, do NOT let them create a song <br />
 [X] General: "Create song" window redirection and popup after submit <br />
-[] Improvement: If user not logged in, try to handle context more efficiently (Already configured to not waste a DB query, but no api call at all would be better). <br />
 [X] Cleanup: Organize css files <br />
 [] Cleanup: Change unnececessary div wrappers to fragments <br />
 [] Cleanup: Group imports <br />